BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-provider.rst

 This **DELETE** request triggers shutdown of the provider with the specified URI.
 This command

+* is idempotent and can be invoked multiple times - if the provider is no longer present, the command is ignored.

-* removes all the connection-factories, destinations, connections and sessions supported by the Provider.
+* removes all any connection-factories, destinations, connections and sessions that have been registered or created while the provider has been registered, as follows:

-  - First the sessions are closed;
+  - The sessions are closed, after removing any session objects that have been created

-  - then, the connections are stopped;
+  - Next, the connections are stopped;

-  - finally, all JMS objects associated with the provider are removed from the HJB runtime.
+  - finally, all JMS administered objects associated with the provider are removed, and the provider is deleted from the HJB runtime application

   - Session closure and connection termination are performed in accordance with the guidelines in [JMSSpec]_.

-* is idempotent and can be invoked multiple times - if the provider is no longer present, the command is ignored.

 .. _back to commands: ./command-list.html